wp-plugins/woocommerce-beans/readme.txt

 *woocommerce-beans/assets/css/local.beans.css*.
 If *local.beans.css* does not exist,
 you should create it by copying *master.beans.css*: *woocommerce-beans/assets/css/master.beans.css*

+= How can you change Beans plugin language? =
+You can translate the plugin in your language easily using the .po file in 'language' Beans directory.

+- Copy and rename the woocommerce-beans-en_US.po (for example for french the rename file would be woocommerce-beans-fr_FR.po)
+- Change the "Language: en_US\n" line in the file according to your language (for example for french it would be "Language: fr_FR\n")

+Now you can translate the plugin using for example Poedit Just open the file with Poedit and start translation.

+More information about Poedit [here](https://make.wordpress.org/polyglots/handbook/tools/poedit/#translating-with-poedit)

 For more information, visit us at [http://www.beans.cards/](http://www.beans.cards/)

 == Screenshots ==